Applying for Entry to Canada as a Visitoradmin2023-07-06T17:26:38-04:00

 Entry to Canada as a Visitor

 Applying for entry to Canada is often easier said than done.
 If you come from a country that is not visa exempt, you will be required to obtain prior authorization to enter Canada.
-This means obtaining a Temporary Resident Visa (TRV) for authorized period of stay in Canada.
+This means obtaining a Temporary Resident Visa (TRV) for an authorized period of stay in Canada.
 A Temporary Resident Visa, more commonly known as a Visitor Visa, are for those that require this authorization to enter the country.

-Before coming to Canada you should research to find out whether or not your country is considered visa exempt.
-Only certain countries have a status while the majority will require a Temporary Resident Visa for entry.
+Before coming to Canada, you should research to find out whether or not your country is considered visa exempt.
+Only certain countries have a status, while the majority will require a Temporary Resident Visa for entry.

 Some people who have successfully entered Canada have overstayed their welcome and have remained in Canada illegally.
-Canada is working diligently to prevent this situation and therefore officers scrutinize Temporary Resident Visas more so than most applications.
+Canada is working diligently to prevent this situation, and therefore officers scrutinize Temporary Resident Visas more so than most applications.

-You may meet all requirements for the Temporary Resident Visa (Visitor Visa), however, if you do not adequately demonstrate that you will exit at the end of your authorized stay, a Citizenship and Immigration officer making a decision on your matter will most likely refuse your application.
+You may meet all requirements for the Temporary Resident Visa (Visitor Visa); however, if you do not adequately demonstrate that you will exit at the end of your authorized stay, a Citizenship and Immigration officer making a decision on your matter will most likely refuse your application.